* Anxiety about emerging markets remains, with Fed seen on track for more tapering

 Emerging markets currencies remain under pressure, though most analysts believe a full-blown crisis is unlikely at the moment.

-The dollar inched up 0.1 percent to 102.63 yen, after dropping as low as 101.77 yen on Monday, its lowest since early December.
+The dollar rose about 0.1 percent on the day to 102.65 yen , after dropping as low as 101.77 yen on Monday, its lowest since early December.